Clinic Mastery Marketing

 OT isn't one audience on Meta.
 It's three or four.
 Build for the right ones.

 Each segment of OT has a different decision-maker, a different tone, and a different buying pattern.
-Parents of kids on NDIS are not the same audience as adult workplace-injury clients.
+Parents of kids on NDIS are not the same audience as adult workplace injury clients.
 The campaign needs to recognise the difference and run different creative for each.

 Paediatric campaigns aimed at parents (school readiness, sensory, autism)